suatatan/suatatan.github.io/_posts/2016-01-05-apply-function-in-r-apply-same-function-to-for.md

 ---
+categories:
+- english
+- genel
+date: 2016-01-05
 layout: post
-title: "Apply Function in R: Apply same function to for each cell of a matrix"
-date: 2016-01-05
-categories:
-  - "english"
-  - "genel"
 tags:
+- english
+- longread
+- r
-  - "r"
+- statistic
-  - "statistic"
+- technology
+title: 'Apply Function in R: Apply same function to for each cell of a matrix'
 ---

 R provides powerful functions.
 Apply function is one of them.
 It keeps you from writing boring loops(while and for).
 For insance: